seokjoon27/tp/docs/UserGuide.md

 Examples:
+* `delete 3` deletes the 3rd person in the current view of the address book
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.